The Lucky One

 MAYA CANTU, THEATER HISTORIAN AND DRAMATURG

 Maya Cantu is a theater historian, scholar, and Dramaturgical Advisor for the Mint.
-She received a D.F.A. in Dramaturgy and Dramatic Criticism at Yale School of Drama, and joins the Drama faculty of Bennington College is the author of the book, American Cinderellas on the Broadway Musical Stage: Imagining the Working Girl from Irene to Gypsy.
+She received a D.F.A. in Dramaturgy and Dramatic Criticism at Yale School of Drama, and joins the Drama faculty of Bennington College this fall.
+Maya is the author of the book, American Cinderellas on the Broadway Musical Stage: Imagining the Working Girl from “Irene” to “Gypsy.”
 Her discussion will focus on the life and work of A.A.
 Milne, and on the contexts and influences informing The Lucky One.